shanguanma/fairseq_speechtext/README.md

-fairseq_speechtext project focus on joint speech and text multi-modual pretrainin
+fairseq_speechtext project focus on joint speech and text multi-modual pretraining

 --------------------------------------------------------------------------------
 # Requirements and Installation